“[At Swim-Two-Birds is] just the book to give to your sister, if she is a dirty, boozey girl.” – Dylan Thomas on Flann O’Brien’s masterpiece

 When a man sleeps, he is steeped and lost in a limp toneless happiness: awake he is restless, tortured by his body and the illusion of existence.
 Why have men spent the centuries seeking to overcome the awakened body?
 Put it to sleep, that is a better way.
 Let it serve only to turn the sleeping soul over, to change the blood-stream and thus make possible a deeper and more refined sleep.

-Happy birthday to the great and the weird Flann O’Brien (aka Myles na gCopleen, aka Brian O’Nolan).
-This whole book, this whole author is woven into my childhood, my relationship with my Dad, memories, dreams, reflections.
+Happy birthday to the great Flann O’Brien (aka Myles na gCopleen, aka Brian O’Nolan).
+He – and this book – is woven into my childhood, my relationship with my Dad, my very first published piece (which was called “Two Birds”, not uncoincidentally.)

 I mean to say, whether a yarn is tall or small I like to hear it well told.
 I like to meet a man that can take in hand to tell a story and not make a balls of it while he’s at it.
 I like to know where I am, do you know.
 Everything has a beginning and an end.